 Stay at Chinzombo Camp, one of the finest in Zambia, where the six private villas with lovely views over the Luangwa River provide a wonderful base for exploring the park on day and night drives.
 Walking safaris are available too, or you could just watch the wildlife from the comfort of the open plan lounge.

-Camel supported walks can be arranged in many parts of Kenya such as the Laikipia region, or in lesser travelled areas such as the Mathews Range to the North of Mount Kenya.
-Giraffes are seen in good numbers in these areas and when walkers stay close to the camels the giraffes are happy to allow them to get really close.
+Camel supported walks can be arranged in many parts of Kenya such as the Laikipia region, or in lesser travelled areas such as the Mathews Range to the north of Mount Kenya.
+Giraffes are seen in good numbers in these areas and when walkers are alongside the camels, the giraffes are happy to allow them to get really close.

-The mobile camp used by Karisia on their safaris is very comfortable with walk-in traditional style safari tents.
+The mobile camp used by Karisia is very comfortable with walk-in traditional style safari tents.
 Each tent is furnished with a large mattress on the floor and a table, chair and basin outside.
 Behind each tent is a loo and a bucket shower, which is filled with hot water upon request.
 Meals are freshly prepared each day with hand chosen local produce and meats, and all of the cooking is done on a camp fire.
-Walking through the Kenyan bush with one of Karisia’s expert guides allows guests to experience the smaller things often missed with vehicle based game viewing – the tracks, the plants, the sounds, the smells.
+Walking through the Kenyan bush with one of Karisia’s expert guides allows guests to experience the smaller things often missed from a vehicle – the tracks, the plants, the sounds, the smells.

 9. Where can I see desert giraffes?